JR Payne: Santa Clara (2014–2016)

-Colorado (2016-present)
+Colorado (2016–present)

 On March 28, 2016, Payne became head coach at Colorado.
-The eighth head coach in program history, Payne replaced Linda Lappe, who was fired after only managing only a career 33–57 (.367) record in Pac-12 play.
+The eighth head coach in program history, Payne replaced Linda Lappe, who was fired after only managing a career 33–57 (.367) record in Pac-12 play.
 The program finished 7-23 (2-16 Pac-12) in Lappe's final season.

 Payne inherited a program that had a lack of player talent.
 The Buffs were only 14–58 (.194) in the last four years of Lappe's coaching tenure in Pac-12 play, despite having a player that would go on to become the program's all-time assists leader.
 Colorado finished the 2018–19 season with just a 2–16 Pac-12 record.
 In its 45-year history, it marked the fifth time that the Buffs failed to win at least three conference games.
 Payne's 2018–19 Colorado team began Pac-12 conference play 0–11, the worst start to conference play in program history.
 The 102–43 loss at Oregon was the Buffs' worst loss since 1984 and it was the 4th-worst loss in program history.

-Prior to the start of the 2019–20 season, the Buffs were anticipated to continue to struggle, and picked to finish last place in the Pac-12 Women's Basketball Coaches poll by fellow Pac-12 coaches.
+Before the start of the 2019–20 season, the Buffs were anticipated to continue to struggle, and picked to finish last place in the Pac-12 Women's Basketball Coaches poll by fellow Pac-12 coaches.
 Yet, Payne and her staff invested in completely remaking the culture of the Colorado Buffs women's basketball team and the team bought in.
 The Buffs finally turned the corner from the program's struggles to play at a competitive level within the Pac-12 conference.
 The Buffs put a scare into #6th ranked Stanford, taking the Cardinal to overtime.
 Colorado had the attention of #8th ranked UCLA, having a chance to tie the game on the last possession.
 Colorado again played competitively vs Stanford, but lost on a crucial turnover.
 Colorado upset #11th-ranked Arizona on February 23, 2020, to get their fifth Pac-12 win on the season.
 It marked the first win over a ranked opponent since 2016 and stopped a 32-game losing streak against ranked opponents.

-Through five seasons as head coach of the University of Colorado women's Bbsketball team, Payne only managed 19 total conference wins.
+Through five seasons as head coach of the University of Colorado women's basketball team, Payne only managed 19 total conference wins.
 She has a career 19–59 (.244) conference record in Pac-12 play, losing about three conference games for every conference game won.
 Previous head coach at CU Lappe had 37 conference wins in her first five seasons.